Fractal

 The tools being used by current IT and cloud providers are 40 years old.
 A lot has changed in 40 years, thus no wonder we live in a world of non-transformation.

-Fractal Programming imagines data differently.
+Fractal Computing imagines data differently.
 Let’s go there.

-First, Fractal Programming does not care about the code for that current billing system.
+First, Fractal Computing does not care about the code for that current billing system.
 No code review, no spreadsheets or diagrams.
-Fractal Programming wants to see only data – input data, all of it, and output data, all of it.
+Fractal Computing wants to see only data – input data, all of it, and output data, all of it.

 Try this exercise: